trentleslie/pnet_prostate_paper/roadmap/README.md

-# P-NET Project Roadmap
+# Project Roadmap

-This directory houses the planning, tracking, and reference materials for the P-NET project.
+This directory houses the planning, tracking, and reference materials for this toolkit.
 We utilize a staged development workflow to manage features from conception to completion.

 ## Staged Development Workflow